mfouda/epsilon/docs/notebooks/ercot.rst

     MAE: 3.70856043086

-As can be seen above, a simple linear model improves significantly with the features over the naive estimator (the empirical median).
+As can be seen above, even a simple linear model improves significantly with the features over the naive estimator (the empirical median).
 Next, we will consider a nonlinear estimator by explicitly incorporating nonlinear feature transforms using radial-basis functions.
 First, we reduce the number of features to consider using a simple forward feature selection process: at each iteration we add the feature that most